-Attachment #1 provides information on claims against the County and incidents received in the third quarter and by what means they are managed.
-In the third quarter of 2021, Haldimand County received 10 claims against the County, bringing the year to date total to 25.
-In comparison, the numbers are at slightly lower then the 2020 year to date (YTD) claims.
+Attachment #1 provides information on claims against the County and incidents received in the fourth quarter and by what means they are managed.
+In the fourth quarter of 2021, Haldimand County received 13 claims against the County, bringing the year to date total to 38.
+In comparison, the numbers are slightly lower than the previous totals from the past three years.
 Claims being reported as "Not County Jurisdiction/Other" are informal claims that were received but through an investigation, were determined to be made incorrectly against the County or where the legal responsibility lies with a contractor or third party.

 Attachment #1 also breaks down the claims against the County by the applicable division.
-As is common with municipal operations, the Roads Operations division experiences the bulk of the claims made against the County as they have the highest risk exposure.
+As is common with municipal operations, the Roads Operations division experiences the bulk of the annual claims made against the County as they have the highest risk exposure.

-In terms of claims made by the County, 11 claims were processed in the third quarter of 2021.
-A breakdown of this information is provided in Attachment #2 and indicates that the volumes are below the average of the past 3 years, but higher than the first three quarters in 2020.
-It is probable the 2018 and 2019 numbers are including claims that are now being tracked as incidents resulting in higher claims in those years.
-In the third quarter of 2021, there was a decrease in auto claims resulting in less claims in comparison to the first quarter of 2021.
+In terms of claims made by the County, 12 claims were processed in the fourth quarter of 2021.
+A breakdown of this information is provided in Attachment #2 and indicates that the volumes are below the average of the past 3 years.
+It is probable the 2018 and 2019 numbers are including claims that are now being tracked as incidents resulting in higher claim numbers in those years.

 Attachment #2 also outlines the recovery/subrogation data in further detail, which represents costs that Haldimand County was able to recover for damage by a responsible third party.
-It is important to note that the subrogation figures do not necessarily reflect the actual quarter that the damage may have occurred, rather they reflect the recovered amounts received in Q3.
+It is important to note that the subrogation figures do not necessarily reflect the actual quarter that the damage may have occurred, rather they reflect the recovered amounts received in the 4th quarter.
 The recovery process and timeline can vary depending on the type and nature of the claim that staff process or subrogate.